aws-samples/whisper-transcription-awsbatch-inferentia-blog/README.md

 When an audio file is uploaded to Amazon S3 in the designated Bucket and folder, the PutEvent is captured by Amazon EventBridge, which triggers AWS Batch to add the file to the job queue.

-3. AWS Batch launches compute environment to process queued jobs
+3. AWS Batch launches compute resources to process queued jobs

-If there’s no compute environment active, AWS Batch will create a managed compute environment to process each job in the queue until the queue is empty.
-The compute environment is created using an Amazon EC2 Inf2 instance, an Amazon Machine Image (AMI) that includes the Neuron SDK libraries, and the container image uploaded to Amazon ECR in the first step.
-These configurations are defined in the AWS Batch job definition file.
+If there’s no active compute resource available, AWS Batch will automatically scale the managed compute environment to process each job in the queue until the queue is empty.
+Amazon EC2 Inf2 instances with an Amazon Machine Image (AMI) that includes the Neuron SDK libraries will start and pull the container image uploaded to Amazon ECR in the first step.

 4. AWS Batch processes job and writes transcription to Amazon S3 output location

 The compute environment processes each audio file and writes a transcription file to an Amazon S3 output location.
-Once the job queue is empty, AWS Batch shuts down the environment.
+Once the job queue is empty, AWS Batch scales down the environment.

 Next, we will demonstrate how to implement this solution.